-This quick and easy, Creamy White Bean soup is absolutely delicious and super easy to make!
+This quick and easy, "No-Cream" Creamy White Bean soup is absolutely delicious and super easy to make!
 The ingredients are simple, but the flavor is quite interesting!
 I like to serve this white winter soup with warm bread and and a steamed artichoke!

 I'm always on the lookout for quick and relatively healthy meals, so when I came across this quick and easy creamy white bean soup recipe in Cook's Illustrated, I took notice.
 I slightly adapted their recipe by using less chicken broth and replacing dried herbs for fresh.

 Of course, you can use fresh herbs in this recipe, just keep in mind that dried herbs are stronger than fresh.
 If you use fresh herbs, you'll want to use three times the amount of dried herbs and add them at the end.

 Also note, this "cream" soup contains no cream.
 The creaminess of the soup is not a dairy product, but pureed canned Great Northern beans.
 "What?" you say?
 Canned beans?
 Yuck!
 Well, I thought the same thing until I made this.

 - Quick and easy - use canned beans; ready in 25-minutes!

 - Healthy - contains no cream

 - Hearty and filling - full of vitamins, nutrients and fiber

 Saute onion and celery: cook the beans with their liquid, then puree them into a smooth, silky consistency, incorporate some herbs and seasonings and top with roasted capers, parsley, basil and a drizzle of lemon and olive oil!